McCurtain authorities eye possibility that at least 2 child sex crimes cases could be connected

 “But they didn’t believe me,” Minchew said.

-She added that it wasn’t until months later, when Highful was accused of sending an innappropriate message to another Eagletown student, that he then drew the serious attention of law enforcement.
+She added that it wasn’t until months later, when Highful was accused of sending an inappropriate message to another Eagletown student, that he then drew the serious attention of law enforcement.

 “Their initial call, an inappropriate message sent from Highful to a student and another teacher had possession of the phone when his message came through,” McCurtain County sheriff’s Capt.
 Alicia Manning said.